Turnkey Device • NHTSA-Aligned • Patent Pending

 Computer Vision • Front CameraDeep-learning feature extraction identifies involuntary nystagmus during horizontal gaze.
 The model evaluates all 6 HGN clues per NHTSA standards — lack of smooth pursuit, distinct and sustained nystagmus at maximum deviation, and onset prior to 45° — with sub-pixel precision.

-Deep Learning • Front CameraA pose-estimation model tracks 17+ skeletal keypoints during a 30-second single-leg stance.
-ML classifiers score sway amplitude, hops, arm raises, and foot drops — achieving 89.5% precision on validation data.
+Deep Learning • Front CameraA rear-camera pose-estimation model tracks skeletal keypoints during a 30-second single-leg stance.
+ML classifiers score sway, hops, arm raises, and foot drops.
+On PhysioNet OLST motion-capture benchmarks, overall clue-level precision is 89.5% with 51.5% recall (F1 0.65); pass/fail matched ground truth on 19 of 20 attempts.

 | Capability | Traditional SFST | PBT / Breathalyzer | Oculometrix |